learn-co-curriculum/files-and-filetypes-readme/README.md

 source code for use by programs like `python` or `ruby`).
 Technologists write their computer-friendly documents in a "text editor" but tend to write business documents, letters to grandmothers, and Southern Reach trilogy fan fiction in word processors.
+Text Editor programs differ from Word Processor programs because they emit their save files as **text** files.

 ## Identify the Function of File Extensions

 Many file names have an "extension" that comes after a `.` which suggests what type of program works with the file or what kind of data lies inside the file.
-For example `LetterToGrandma.docx` has a *docx* _extension_.
-The file `groceries.txt` has a *txt* extension.
+For example `LetterToGrandma.docx` has a *docx* _extension_ which suggests the Word word processing program by Microsoft.
+The file `groceries.txt` has a *txt* extension which suggests a plaintext text editor like Notepad or Atom.
 The `CarltonDance.gif` file's extension of `.gif` suggests an image, possibly animated.
 When people say they "I went to giphy.com to find a GIF" they're really saying: "I used the giphy.com search engine to find files that have the `.gif` extension."

 **BUT** be careful.
 A text file called `groceries.txt` could be renamed `groceries.mp3` **but it would still be a text file**.
-Just because you put a Mercedes-Benz medallion on the front of your Toyota does not mean that you're driving a Benz.
+Just because you put a Mercedes-Benz medallion on the front of your Toyota _does not mean_ that you're driving a Benz.
 A look at the internals would quickly reveal that the label did not match the manufacture.